based on a rack and snail device

 To reproduce a snail in Meccano is a challenge itself.
 The snail could be made by a single Meccano strip, yet this is very difficult and almost impossible to reproduce by others.

 I have designed and constructed a Meccano equivalent for a cam wheel, based on differential gearing.
-More info will follow soon.
+A full story can be read in Robin Johnson’s magnificient magazine Qonstructor Quarterly, number 120, june 2018.